worlddemocrats/academy/README.md

 ## Acknowledgments

 We extend our sincerest gratitude to the Open Source Society University.
-The original concept behind this initiative was inspired by their groundbreaking work in open source education.
+Their pioneering work in open-source education has been the inspiration behind this initiative.